schoeberl/wildcat/README.md

 ## Resources

 There are several RISC-V projects around.
-As a starting point for point:
+As a starting point:

  * [Rocket Chip](https://github.com/ucb-bar/rocket-chip) the Berkeley processor including the tools (e.g., compiler)
  * [YARVI](https://github.com/tommythorn/yarvi) a RISC-V implementation in Verilog.
-Probably the first public available implementation that is synthesizabe for an FPGA.
+Probably the first publicly available implementation that is synthesizabe for an FPGA.

 ## Notes